 Justice Roslyn Atkinson also said she was not convinced Kruezi no longer held extreme views.

 “There is no evidence that you have changed your views,” she said.
 “I see no evidence of remorse.

 You also valued your beliefs over the safety and lives of people who live and work in this community.”

 Justice Atkinson said it was necessary for counter-terrorism officers to arrest Kruezi when they did “in my view, to prevent an attack”.

 “[Your] defence submits there was no suggestion of an imminent attack,” she said.

 “[But] I am satisfied you were well underway in planning an attack using the hardware you had acquired.”

 Kruezi’s family sat behind him in court, and wept as the sentence was read out.

-As he was led away in handcuffs, they shouted: “We’ll see you soon.
-We love you.”
+As he was lead away in handcuffs, they shouted “We’ll see you soon, we love you.”